100trillion/seoulreimeetup-gatsby/_posts/2015-07-12-how-to-buy-an-apartment-in-korea-for-5000.md

 Okay, so you might be thinking:

-> &#8220;So what?
+>  "So what?
 You spent $50,000 for an apartment, which is a great deal, but you’re not making any money from the apartment.
 And you’re also indebted by $45,000.
-That doesn’t sound that great.&#8221;
+That doesn’t sound that great. "

 Good points.
 And here’s where you have to do your due diligence ahead of time and make sure you’re employing this strategy in the right neighborhood.